relude is a safe, performant, user-friendly and lightweight Haskell standard library.

 - Migration guide from

-- Haddock for every function with examples tested by
+Prelude - Haddock for every function with examples tested by

-- Documentation on internal module structure
+doctest - Documentation on internal module structure

--specific HLint rules:.hlint.yaml
+relude-specific HLint rules:.hlint.yaml

 User-friendliness.
 Anyone should be able to quickly migrate to

-should be enough (but not necessary).Exploration.
+relude.
+Only some basic familiarity with the common libraries liketextandcontainersshould be enough (but not necessary).Exploration.
 We have space to experiment with new ideas and proposals without introducing breaking changes.

-modules which are not exported by default.
+reludeuses the approach withExtra.*modules which are not exported by default.
 The chosen approach makes it quite easy for us to provide new functionality without breaking anything and let the users decide to use it or not.

-In addition to our key design principles, the following list of anti-goals describes what relude
+In addition to our key design principles, the following list of anti-goals describes what relude is trying to avoid:

 - Rewrite

-you don’t need to unlearn what you already knew, you can leverage existing knowledge to achieve higher productivity. - Invent custom abstractions.
+basefrom the ground up.
+Withreludeyou don’t need to unlearn what you already knew, you can leverage existing knowledge to achieve higher productivity. - Invent custom abstractions.
 Learning abstractions is hard, so we do our best not to introduce new overwhelming concepts.

 - Rename common definitions.
 If something is called

-doesn’t rename any existing abstractions, but it may introduce a few new ones, if their benefits outweigh learning curve.
+fooinbase, it’s also calledfooinrelude.
+So,reludedoesn’t rename any existing abstractions, but it may introduce a few new ones, if their benefits outweigh learning curve.

-and a tutorial on how to use it.
+This README contains an introduction to relude and a tutorial on how to use it.

-For a general introduction to alternative preludes, check the excellent blog post by Type Classes that highlights relude
+For a general introduction to alternative preludes, check the excellent blog post by Type Classes that highlights relude.

-For guiding development principles behind relude
+For guiding development principles behind relude and comparison with base, check out the following talk:

 Structure of this tutorial🔗